 These body concerns have ramped up in the last twenty years, and young girls and boys of today are feeling body image pressure more than ever.
 Worrying about their bodies to this degree is a distracting sideshow to our children's lives.
 I realized I wanted to help to be part of the movement that re-focuses kids and society on those things that matter more, helping children focus on the other real pieces of who they are.

 Since all eating problems start with a negative body image, I began to focus on body image issues.
 I found a fabulous group out of Berkeley, California, The Body Positive, that has a mission to spread body positivity worldwide.
 I trained there to be a Be Body Positive Facilitator to work with children and their parents on developing positive body image.
+From there, I got an additional license to work with women who are at risk for developing eating disorders from the National Eating Disorder Association (NEDA).
+I am trained on their Body Project curriculum for small group work.

-Taking The Body Positive message and coupling it with my research, I created MyBodyMySelf’s 4 Guiding Principles –- suggested mental framework -- for better mental health around body image and eating:
+From this work, I created MyBodyMySelf’s 4 Guiding Principles –- suggested mental framework -- for better mental health around body image and eating:

 1. Self awareness: Become aware of messages we have recieved that have influenced our relationship with our bodies and food;